By Yamini Kona

 What is Alternative Data?

 Alternative data can be loosely defined as financial information that isn’t typically collected by credit reporting agencies or usually provided by customers while seeking credit.
-It covers a wide spectrum of sources ranging from bank account cash flow analysis, credit card usage patterns to non-banking financial facts such as payday loans, rent, utility bills like gas, electricity, payment history of cable TV, cell phone and Wi-Fi bills etc. Public records such as education and employment background, asset ownership, online and social media activities are other notable sources.
+It covers a wide spectrum of sources ranging from bank account cash flow analysis, credit card usage patterns to non-banking financial facts such as payday loans from the list of online payday lenders, rent, utility bills like gas, electricity, payment history of cable TV, cell phone and Wi-Fi bills etc.

 But how do these unconventional sources vouch for an individual’s financial credibility?
 Paying rent and utility bills on time demonstrates responsible behavior; good academic background shows employment potential.
 A steady job for a reasonable length of time indicates reliability and regular source of income.
 Asset ownership such as purchasing a retail item on installments and making timely payments proves respect for financial commitments.
 While none of them make a strong case individually, aggregation of such innocuous details can present a responsible individual who might otherwise be dismissed as risky and unqualified.

 Alternative data enables banks to make informed decisions and helps the credit invisibles to join mainstream financial ecosystem.
 In fact, using alternative data is no longer just a benevolent option for banks; they are increasingly feeling compelled to do so because their fintech competitors are aggressively leveraging it for business expansion.

 Fintechs have made a head start by using APIs and combining them with AI tools to come up with predictive models to gauge customer creditworthiness and risk potential.
 Some of them have gone a step further and are experimenting to create alternative credit scoring process.
 This can be a win-win as they can increase customer base while the underserved can secure better terms as against pricier or no loans under traditional credit system.